mothur/mothur.github.io/_wiki/trim.seqs.md

 [filter.seqs](/wiki/filter.seqs) command to remove the region that corresponds to your primer.

-### name

-A [ name file](/wiki/name_file) contains two columns.
-The first column contains the name of a reference sequence that is in a fasta file and the second column contains the names of the sequences (separated by commas) that the reference sequence represents.
-The list of names in the second column should always contain at least the reference sequence name.

 ### count

-The [ count](/wiki/Count_File) file is similar to the name file in that it is used to represent the number of duplicate sequences for a given representative sequence.
+The [ count](/wiki/Count_File) file is used to represent the number of duplicate sequences for a given representative sequence.
 If you run **trim.seqs** with an oligos file that contains group labels, **trim.seqs** will create a new
 \*.trim.count\_table with the group information included.